 Within a month of discovering acupuncture, I gave up my career in Engineering and, in September 2002, embarked on a degree in Acupuncture.
 The course was fascinating and covered many subjects, from western pathology & physiology to eastern philosophy and Traditional Chinese Medicine (TCM).Three years later, I was awarded a 2:1 Honours Degree in Acupuncture, from Portsmouth University.

 Today, I work in a busy clinic, treating people for a variety of conditions.
-So far, this career has been the most rewarding experience for me; seeing people achieve better health after treatment, continues to drive my passion for this medicine.
-My aim is always to educate people on how they can take care of their health better, so that minimal treatment, if any, will be required.
+This career journey has been the most rewarding experience for me; seeing people achieve better health after treatment, continues to drive my passion for this medicine.
+My aim is always to educate people on how they can take care of their health better, so that minimal treatment, if any, will be needed.

 One of the main areas that many people come to me for is gynaecological conditions and fertility issues.
 I am happy to say that I have successfully helped many couples to conceive, either naturally, or via support during IVF/ICSI.
-Another area that is commonly seen in clinic, and one that I have a keen interest in, is digestive disorders, especially IBS.
-For most conditions, I use a combination of acupuncture and nutritional therapy, which, together have proven to be very beneficial.
+Another area that is commonly seen in clinic, and one that I have a keen interest in, is anxiety and emotional stress related issues.
+Both acupuncture & Reiki, or a combination of both, have been helpful in this area.